thezedwards/smartcontracts/README.md

   - `dataOffsets` (`uint[]`) - transactions data offsets used to grab needed data.
   - `dataLengths` (`uint[]`) - transactions data length used to grab needed data.
   - `data` (`bytes`) - transactions data payloads.
-- `submitTransactions` - allows an owner to confirm a batch of transactions.
+- `confirmTransactions` - allows an owner to confirm a batch of transactions.
 Can be used only by one of *owners of wallet*.
 Has following arguments:
   - `transactionIds` (`uint[]`) - transaction IDs.

 ## PrePapyrusToken.sol